steve-cm/RaaS/README.md

       "active_date": 1405444573
 	}

-- cc_token represents your payment method and cannot be retrieved later, do not lose it.
+- cc_token represents your payment method and cannot be retrieved later, *DO NOT LOSE IT*.
 - active_date is a unix timestamp (UTC) representing when this card completes the approval stage.
 It is not usable until this time.
+You can use [EpochConverter](http://www.epochconverter.com/) to decode the timestamp.
 - In the sandbox environment the credit card registration delay is set to 5 minutes.
-The registration delay will remain longer in the production environment.
+The registration delay will be longer in the production environment.
 In both cases, the duration of the delay will be reflected in active_date.
+- For Sandbox testing you *MUST* use the test credit card number "4111111111111111", as reflected in the above example.
+Other fake credit card numbers and valid credit card numbers are not supported in the Sandbox environment.

 ### Fund a platform's account.